 General description of NanoCore

 NanoCore’s first beta appeared in 2013.
 The latest version of the malware is being openly sold on its own website NANOCORE_dot_io.
 Unfortunately, this helped ensure the high popularity of the malware.
 Today NanoCore RAT targets victims worldwide.
-However, the majority of attacks is taking place in the US.
+However, the majority of attacks are taking place in the US.

 One of the key characteristics of this RAT is that technically savvy attackers are able to greatly expand the functionality of the malware, fine-tuning it to suit their needs, for instance, by adding screen locker functionality to the virus.
 Some essential plugins are already provided with the purchase bundle on the “official” website.
 Other even more sophisticated ones are being developed by the community of cybercriminals, that has formed around NanoCore.